 Winter 2021-22: Practicing Together — for all levels of Quaker experience

 Spring 2022: Living the Quaker Way — going deeper on select topics as a community; assumes some familiarity with Quaker practices; “Quakerism 201”

 Forums are informal devotional discussions, usually with a leader and about a particular topic.
 They meet in the parlor and are designed to help those who attend prepare for meeting for worship.
 All are welcome; forums provide good opportunities for new members, attenders, and visitors to learn more about our Meeting and what issues are of concern to the Meeting, and to get to know other individuals in the Meeting.
-Childcare is provided beginning at 9:15.

-All-meeting family weekend retreats at the monastery in Alfred, Maine, have provided time for fun and contemplation as well as exploration of such topics as non-violent communication and compassionate listening or simplicity and environmental stewardship.
+All-meeting family weekend retreats at the monastery in Alfred, Maine, have provided time for fun and contemplation as well as exploration of such topics as non-violent communication, compassionate listening, simplicity, and environmental stewardship.

 Women’s weekend silent retreats have been held regularly at Glastonbury Abbey.

 Groups of Friends often gather at the Friends Center for discussion on topics of special interest, such as worship, theism and how we view Jesus, and historical Quakers and their teachings.

 In addition, small groups of Friends gather in homes for fellowship and worship.